Qizhong-George-Guo/qizhong-guo/teaching/sediment-transport/index.md

 - [Slide Deck (PDF)](/files/teaching/sediment_transport/Topic-XVI_Dam_Removal_(Slide_Deck).pdf){:target="_blank"}
 - [Infographic (PDF)](/files/teaching/sediment_transport/Topic-XVI_Dam_Removal_(Infographic).pdf){:target="_blank"}

 *(The briefing document, slide deck, and infographic linked above were generated using NotebookLM based on my original Spring 2026 lecture slides.
-These AI-generated materials are intended to support review, synthesis, and reflection, but they do not replace the original lecture slides.
-The original slides remain the authoritative and most complete course materials and should be used to guide homework assignments and other coursework.
+These AI-generated materials are intended to support review, synthesis, and reflection; however, they do not replace the original lecture slides.
+I have visually inspected these materials and made limited manual modifications where needed.
+The original lecture slides remain the authoritative and most complete course materials and should be used as the primary reference for homework assignments and other coursework.
 Please contact me if you need access to the original slides or additional course resources.)*

 ---